mvharsh/Productivity-Predictor/README.md

 - A set of actionable insights and recommendations to improve productivity.
 - An intuitive interface where users can interact with the model.

+## Work Flow

+- Developed a **Flask application** for productivity prediction in garment manufacturing.
+- Collected and validated a dataset with industry experts.
+- Cleaned and preprocessed the dataset for modeling.
+- Performed exploratory data analysis and feature engineering.
+- Trained a **Random Forest Regressor model** to predict employee productivity.
+- Utilized **XGBoost classification** for label prediction.
+- Evaluated the models with detailed metrics.
+- Created an intuitive user interface for model interaction.
+- Deployed the application using **Docker** and **Render.com.**

 ## Installation

 1. **Clone the repository:**